Ravens trade Brown, select Hamilton, Linderbaum in NFL draft - KESQ

 The Ravens lost center Bradley Bozeman to free agency.

-Baltimore has one second-round pick, one third-rounder, six fourth-rounders and one sixth-rounder at this point.
+Baltimore has one second-round pick, six fourth-rounders and one sixth-rounder at this point.

 Follow Noah Trister at www.Twitter.com/noahtrister